Dallas backs referee-VAR dialogue being made public

 Last updated on .From the section Scottish

-Former referee Hugh Dallas would welcome conversations between referees and VAR officials in Scotland being made public - but does not believe it would put an end to controversies.
+Ex-referee Hugh Dallas would welcome conversations between officials and video assistant referees in Scotland being made public - but does not believe it would end controversies.

 Howard Webb, in charge of referees in England, has said he is keen to "draw the curtain back" on communications.